AlexandreLage/thoughts/cleaning_git_repository.md

+# Listing authors in repository

+`git shortlog -e -s -n`

+# Removing large files and directories rewriting history

 If your git repository is full of dependency and generated build folders and bitbucket is warninig you, you may rewrite your repo's history with:

-git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD
+`git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD`

 You may be interested in the following list:

-# React-native
+## React-native

 node_modules/